Stable Andrews-Curtis Conjecture via Fake Surfaces and Zeeman Conjecture: Introduction

-\begin{theorem*} Contractible fake surfaces of complexity less than 6 with connected 1-skeletons are all 3-deformable to a point. \end{theorem*}
+\begin{theorem} Contractible fake surfaces of complexity less than 6 with connected 1-skeletons are all 3-deformable to a point. \end{theorem}

-\begin{mycor} For each contractible cellular fake surface $F=(G, \{c_i\})$ of complexity less than 6, let $T$ be a maximal tree in $G$.
-If we collapse $T$ to a base point, then the stable Andrews-Curtis conjecture is true for the resulting presentation of the trivial group. \end{mycor}
+\begin{corollary} Given a contractible cellular fake surface $F=(G, \{c_i\})$ of complexity less than 6 and let $T$ be a maximal tree in $G$.
+If $T$ is collapsed to a base point and $P$ is the resulting presentation of the trivial group, then the stable Andrews--Curtis conjecture holds for $P$. \end{corollary}

-\begin{mycor} For each contractible cellular fake surface $F$ of complexity less than 6, and let $N(F)$ be a closed regular neighborhood of $F$ embedded in $R^5$, then $N(F)$ is the standard 5-ball $B^5$. \end{mycor}
+\begin{corollary} Let $N(F)$ be a closed regular neighborhood of a cellular fake surface $F$ embedded in $R^5$.
+If the complexity of $F$ is less than 6, then $N(F)$ is the standard 5-ball $B^5$. \end{corollary}

-\begin{mycor} The Zeeman conjecture holds for any contractible cellular fake surface $F$ of complexity less than 6. \end{mycor}
+\begin{corollary} The Zeeman conjecture holds for any contractible cellular fake surface $F$ of complexity less than 6. \end{corollary}

-The proof for surfaces in $\mathcal{F}_C(s,1)$, where $s \geq 1$, was established by Ikeda in \cite{ikeda1971acyclic}.
-For $\mathcal{F}_C(1,t) (t\leq 5)$, our strategy is use the method in the following section to reduce one fake surface to another fake surface of lower complexity, then our result follows by induction.
+The proof for surfaces of complexity $1$ was given by Ikeda in \cite{ikeda1971acyclic}.
+Our extension to complexity up to $5$ is by induction.
+We give a method to reduce one fake surface to another one of lower complexity up to complexity $5$, then our result follows by induction.